-- How do we know where the price is within a given range?
+- Where is the price within a given range?

-- How do we estimate the probability of a price breakout?
+- What is the probability of a price breakout?

-- How do we do this without watching the market 24×5?
+- How should we do this without watching the market 24×5?

 This article describes a strategy for trading ranges using adaptive linear regression channels.
 Adaptive linear regression is a statistical method that can solve these problems.
 It does this by fitting the price to a chain of channels with each being the optimum fit.